 3. Strategize Your Distribution

 Think through what you want to achieve with video.
-Is it at the top or the bottom of your marketing funnel?
-Are you trying to drive new traffic to your site, get email list sign-ups, or convince people to buy your product?
+Where does it fit in your marketing funnel?
+Are you trying to drive new traffic to your site, get email list signups, or convince people to buy your product?
 Your goals will define how you write, shoot and edit your videos.

 It will also define where you want to publish your videos.
 Since you just analyzed your audience, you should know where they hang out and discover content.
 Although YouTube is the default for many, it is not always the best answer for hosting video.
-If you need security and marketing tools, in-depth analytics, and live customer support, the videos you want to publish on your site probably belong on a professional video hosting platform like SproutVideo.
+If you need security and marketing tools, in-depth analytics, and live customer support, consider a professional video hosting platform like SproutVideo.

 4. Start Creating Content

 Get that camera out and start filming!
 To acquire an audience, fresh, quality content is key.
-You might be wondering why we didn’t put this step before #3, but the reality is that you need to know where the video is going to live and who it might appeal to before you can create it.
-For reasons ranging from content limitations to discovery and shareability to privacy concerns, different videos belong on different channels, even if they are addressing the same specific topic and content need.
+You might be wondering why we didn’t put this step before #3.
+The reality is that you need to know where the video is going to live and who it might appeal to before you can create it.
+For reasons ranging from content limitations to discovery and share-ability to privacy concerns, different videos belong on different channels, even if they are addressing the same specific topic and content need.

 A huge advantage to video is you can cut one shoot many different ways, and greatly streamline your video production process, saving both time and money in the long run.
 For instance, if you film a product explainer video, you can cut a short highlight reel for Instagram and Vine, and a slightly longer one for YouTube, all with links back to your site to see the full video.
 For the video posted on your site, you can then set up a call-to-action or email sign-up form for the post-play screen, and capture leads or help drive conversions.